emlid/emlid-docs/docs/reach/rs2/sensefly-rtk.md

 <p style="text-align:center"><img src="../img/reachrs2/sensefly-rtk/pc-connection/putty-open.png" style="width: 400px;"/></p>

-You can so the same in the Serial tab:
+You can do the same in the Serial tab:

 * Go to the Serial tab